espnet/espnet/egs2/aphasiabank/asr1/README.md

   But if the input does contain, it will automatically remove them.
 - [local/score_per_severity.sh](local/score_per_severity.sh) is similar, but it
   calculates CER/WER per Aphasia severity.
-  But if the input does contain, it will automatically remove them.
 - [local/score_interctc_aux.sh](local/score_interctc_aux.sh) is used to calculate
   InterCTC-based Aphasia detection accuracy.
 - [local/score_aphasia_detection.py](local/score_aphasia_detection.py) is used to